JaScMiller/Azure-Functions-serverless-Typescript-template-boilerplate-for-Visual-Studio-Code-/README.md

 `npm install`

-Running the functions will compile they typescript files and start the functions (Note that F5 will also do this in Visual Studio Code):
+Running the functions will compile the Typescript files and start the functions (Note that F5 will also do this in Visual Studio Code):

 `npm run start`

 These functions include Jasmine for writing unit tests.
-Any typescript files in the directory tree ending in spec.ts will be compiled and ran using the command:
+Any Typescript files in the directory tree ending in spec.ts will be compiled and ran using the command:

 `npm run test`